 - Information technology four years

+- Intangible assets four years

-- Leasehold improvements the length of the estimated useful life of each improvement
+- Leasehold improvements the remaining lease term to November, 2011

 - Office furniture and equipment 10 years

-We expect depreciation to fall \$0.3 million (33%) in fiscal 2010, due primarily to planned lower information technology additions.
-Otherwise, we expect depreciation to average \$0.7 million per year over the planning period.
+Depreciation increased \$0.2 million (19%) in fiscal 2009, due primarily to adjustments in economic lives.
+We expect depreciation to average \$0.9 million per year over the planning period.

 Our capital spending relates primarily to computer systems and applications.
-We expect additions of \$0.8 million in fiscal 2009.
-We plan a lower \$0.2 million of capital spending in fiscal 2010, primarily by deferring some capital improvements to future years.
+We spent \$0.7 million in fiscal 2009.
+We plan a lower \$0.3 million of capital spending in fiscal

+2010, primarily by deferring some capital improvements to future years.
 We project capital additions to average \$0.7 million per year over the remainder of the planning period.